 We identified long-term complications by reviewing the referring veterinarian clinical records; therefore, it is possible that some complications were not noticed by the referring veterinarian and were missed.
 Third, there was variability in the corrective procedures used, which was based on the preference of the surgeon, and there was no standardized protocol to compare the four groups.
 It was not possible to quantify if the TTT performed was sufficient to realign the quadriceps mechanisms or if the trochleoplasty was deep enough to accommodate permanently the patella.
 Fourth, although the patients were followed for a minimum of 12 months after surgery, it is possible that later-onset complications might be missed.
 A fifth limitation is study power; although our power analysis suggested that the study was adequately powered for some variables, we cannot guarantee that this study was adequately powered for every single variable investigated.

-In conclusion, the results of the current study suggested no differences in complication rates when different implant construct for TTT stabilization are used during MPL surgery in dogs weighing less than 20 kg.
-However, preserving the distal cortical TTT attachment was associated with decreased postsurgical complications rate, while adding a medial capsule/retinaculum release was associated with increased post-surgical complications.
-Finally, the type of trochleoplasty performed (TBR versus TWR) was not associated with the occurrence of postoperative complications.
+In conclusion, the results of the current study suggested no differences in complication rates when different implant construct for TTT stabilization are used during medial patellar luxation surgery in dogs weighing less than 20 kg.
+However, preserving the distal cortical TTT attachment was associated with decreased postsurgical complications rate, while adding a medial capsule or retinaculum release was associated with increased post-surgical complications.
+Finally, the type of trochleoplasty performed (trochlear block recession versus trochlear wedge recession) was not associated with the occurrence of postoperative complications.

 References